lukateg/strength-age/README.md

 -- retry test multiple times and redirect back willaredirect you through multiple test reviews SOLUTION: create reusable test review component and new route for test review from class, then use the review component on both routes and just different router back route in header on different routes

--- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
+-- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
--- replace all history back buttons with normal routes and align all layout patterns -- edit section buttons should have beautifull purple design maybe -- check case when generating test with lesson that has 0 materials -- add mobile design to the sections again
+-- replace all history back buttons with normal routes and align all layout patterns

--- decide if you want to go with with promise.all and pageSkeleton or with streaming and each component skeleton -- dashboard -> create new class -> cancel -> redirects to classes instead of dashboard -- make theme switch and not dropdown
+-- add mobile design to the sections again
--- all errors in mutations should be handled with error is instance of an error display error message -- if you delete users table and user is not deleted from clerk next time he logs in he will not be in the users table -- retake test opens up a modal that will have instructions and a green confirmation button to start the test -- incrementing test name index if already exists with same name should maybe work just in case of the first element
+-- dashboard -> create new class -> cancel -> redirects to classes instead of dashboard -- if you delete users table and user is not deleted from clerk next time he logs in he will not be in the users table -- retake test opens up a modal that will have instructions and a green confirmation button to start the test -- incrementing test name index if already exists with same name should maybe work just in case of the first element